pilleatus/orientdb-tutorial-distributed-database/motivation.md

 In today's world processing of Big-Data takes an important role.

-To manage and save the data you need more than a single Database.For this reason distributed databases were developed.
+To manage and save the data you need more than a single Database.
+For this reason distributed databases were developed.
-DDBMS (distributed database management systems) are used if a "Single-DBMS" reaches its limits.
+DDBMS (distributed database management systems) are used if a "Single DBMS" reaches its limits.
 Reasons for this are:

 1. The volume of data is to big
 1. limitation of access (answer time)